svrc/tkgi-kernel-params/README.md

 ## What does this do?

 This will ensure that TKGI/PKS clusters can have custom kernel parameters set.
+These should survive all upgrades/updates and be applied to all clusters.

 Edit `addon.yml` properties to add your own kernel parameters.

+If you want to target specific clusters, you can edit the addon YAML with (https://bosh.io/docs/runtime-config/#placement-rules)[Inclusion or Exclusion rules].

 ## How do I install it?